radar/guides/command-reference.md

 ### Description

-The rdoc command builds RDoc and RI documentation for installed gems.
+The rdoc command builds documentation for installed gems.
+By default only documentation is built using rdoc, but additional types of documentation may be built through rubygems plugins and the Gem.post_installs hook.

 Use --overwrite to force rebuilding of documentation.

 ## gem search

-Display all gems whose name contains STRING
+Display remote gems whose name contains STRING

 ### Usage